abhinandanramesh/Geo-Fencing/README.md

 The geo-fence is created using the Google MAPS API.
 The co-ordinates of the geo-fence are defined using a GUI based interface by dragging the corners of the polygon.
 The javascript files required to interact with the google maps are included in the Google-Maps-API folder.

 These co-ordinates are fetched and stored in a personal homepage.
-Use the php files in the server.php folder to host the website.
+Use the forms in the server.php folder to host the website.

 Finally, we used the Ray-Caster and Winding computational methods to compute whether the current location co-ordinates are within the specified geo-fence.
 ____________________________________________________________________________________________________________________________